Can I Do Keto and IF If I Am a Diabetic

 Despite the warnings and conflicting information you’ve received, you now know how to experience the benefits of the ketogenic diet combined with intermittent fasting.

 You don’t need to deprive yourself of the health improvements and weight loss that awaits you.
 Being in ketosis won't harm you.
 Eating the low-carb keto diet can improve your health, not harm it.
-Fasting - as long as you're under a doctor's supervision if you're taking meds - is an effective way to reduce your insulin.
+Fasting - as long as you're under a doctor's supervision if you're taking meds - is an effective way to reduce your Fat Storing Hormone.

 And, now you know how to talk with your medical provider about changing your diet, lowering your carbohydrates, and fasting in a safe way.